-The course consists of 12 units of study, all of which you should complete.
-They make up the following three modules.
+The module consists of 12 units of study, all of which you should complete.
+They make up the following three sections:

 Section 1 Basic Concepts in Livestock Production

 In this section (Units 1–4) you will learn about the global livestock situation and the current demand for livestock products worldwide.
 An overview of the range of livestock systems is presented, so that you may draw comparisons and understand why different economic conditions must be applied in different parts of the world.